Boran/webfact/README.md

 Programming notes
 -----------------
 See test.php cmdline.php for examples on using the apis and testing individual functions.
-* Tested with Docker API v1.15
+* Tested with Docker API v1.20 and docker 1.8.1
 * The docker-php library (https://github.com/stage1/docker-php)
 * The guzzle http client is used.
 This makes porting to Drupal 8 easier (if fact the first attempt was on Drupal 8 and then focus was shifted back to D7) - hence the dependancy on the composer_manager module.